 The result is a beautiful purple colour from the cabbage and beet.
 It should be ready to try by December 16th (12 days hence)!

-And I’m going off to Vancouver for a week to take care of my mum while my dad is in the hospital, so this super healthy kraut should be about ready by the time I arrive home!
+And I’m going off to Vancouver for a couple of weeks to take care of my mum while my dad is in the hospital, so this super healthy kraut should be about ready by the time I arrive home!
 I may even bring my dad a little jar of my current batch of kraut.

 DIY Vanilla Extract